Harvest what you craft

 Visiting the wool mill

-Clare Anderson-Safronova
+Posted by Clare Anderson-Safronova on

 Paces wool mill in Latvia.
 Finally we had the chance to visit the mill we source our wool from.
 Its on the complete other side of Latvia.
 Yes, Latvia is a small country and the size is relative.
 But driving 4 hours seems like a big commitment here.
 I have been dreaming of the wool mill ever since I saw the wool.
 The wool mill is the only one in Latvia that you can bring your own wool and get yarn in exchange.
 And that is how they get all the fiber.
 Then they clean it the traditional way in a...